tae898/on-policy-rl/README.md

-# Rainbow DQN vs Modern PPO Comparison
+# Rainbow DQN vs PPO Comparison

-A configurable implementation comparing Rainbow DQN and Modern PPO algorithms on the CartPole-v1 environment.
+A configurable implementation comparing Rainbow DQN and PPO algorithms on the CartPole-v1 environment.
 Both algorithms have flaggable features to study the impact of different components.

 ## 🔧 Configuration